SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 ]

 The $tt$ and $ff$ formula are then implicitly defined as $and_(k in varempty) phi_k$ and $or_(k in varempty) phi_k$.

+// TODO: Why do we work on upward closed sets?

 #definition("logic formulas semantics")[
   Let $(L, sub)$ be a complete lattice, $B_L$ a basis of $L$, $n in bb(N)$, $i in range(n)$ and $phi$ a logic formula.
 The semantics of $phi$, that is the set of player 1 vertices is represents, is a upward-closed set $sem(phi) subset.eq (2^(B_L))^n$ with respect to $phsub$, define as follows: